jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 > [!TIP]
 > These helper functions have been built to be very efficient, however they will still cost some performance overhead when used.
 If calculation speed is critical, and you are rebuilding a planet many times (_e.g._, in a MCMC) it may be more performant to manually construct RadialSolver's inputs and only change what is needed rather than calling these helpers every time.
+Even better would be to use the world-attached radial solver so that memory allocations are greatly reduced.

 ## Rheology Arguments